PactInteractive/image-downloader/README.md

 - Added wildcard filter mode (alongside normal and regex)
 - The state of the selected filters will now be saved
 - Moved the "Sort by URL" option back to the filters
-- Added a "Clear Data" button to options page.
-While the extension does not use a lot of local storage yet, someone might appreciate the option.
+- Added a "Clear Data" button to options page
 - Refactored a lot of code, especially the use of local storage

 ## 1.0.13